gwestberg/sff_webb/README.md

 - Images for each movie.

-- Constraints on multiple things: - Number of the same movie allowed to rent.
-                                  - Nullchecks on information passed.

-- Bool for setting users as admin?
+- Solution for setting user as Admin. (admin-bool?)

-- Email-field for each user for notifications/newsletters.
+- Email-field for users/studios for notifications/newsletters.

+- Patch-Method for partially updating objects.